explodinggradients/ragas/docs/getstarted/evaluation.md

 ```

 :::{seealso}
-See [test set generation](./testset_generation.md) to learn how to generate your own synthetic data for evaluation.
+See [test set generation](./testset_generation.md) to learn how to generate your own `Question/Context/Ground_Truth` triplets for evaluation.
 :::

 ## Metrics